jorgensd/adios4dolfinx/README.md

 ### Backwards compatibility

 > [!WARNING]
-> If you are using v0.7.2, you are adviced to upgrade to v0.7.3, as it contains som crucial fixes for openmpi.
+> If you are using v0.7.2, you are advised to upgrade to v0.7.3, as it contains som crucial fixes for openmpi.

 ### Legacy DOLFIN